squito/squito.github.com/_posts/2013-06-18-profiling-bytebuffers.md

 then you *cannot* profile both in the same JVM.
 Even if you warm up both implementations first, the results will be very misleading, because they will include the cost of dynamic dispatch, which won't exist in actual use.
 I suspect the relative order of the implementations won't change, but the magnitude of the difference could be dramatically different, depending on what percentage of the cost is dynamic dispatch.
-For example, in the my simple test case of summing floats, the difference goes from 2x to a few percent.
+For example, in my simple test case of summing floats, the difference goes from 2x to a few percent.

 ## Reference